-Generally, the popularity of BoNT/A cosmetic treatment of LCL and GL in adults is related to its proven efficacy for reducing moderate to severe facial lines ([Beer 2006](#)); well documented safety profile ([Brin 2009](#)); and positive impact on psychological well-being and the resulting psychosocial benefits ([Finn 2003](#)).
+Generally, the popularity of BoNT/A cosmetic treatment of GL and LCL in adults is related to its proven efficacy for reducing moderate to severe facial lines (Beer 2006); well documented safety profile (Brin 2009); and positive impact on psychological well-being and the resulting psychosocial benefits (Finn 2003).
+Compared with the general class of BoNT/A treatments, MT10109L provides additional benefits.
+For one, it is provided as a ready-to-use liquid product.

 In some cases, botulinum toxin effect may be observed beyond the site of local injection.
 The symptoms may include asthenia, generalized muscle weakness, diplopia, eyelid ptosis, dysphagia, dysphonia, dysarthria, urinary incontinence, and breathing difficulties.
-Swallowing and breathing difficulties can be life threatening and there have been reports of death related to distant spread of toxin effects with other BoNT/A treatments for noncosmetic indications.
+Swallowing and breathing difficulties can be life threatening, and there have been reports of death related to distant spread of toxin effects with other BoNT/A treatments for noncosmetic indications.
 The risk of symptoms is probably greatest in children treated for spasticity, but symptoms can also occur in adults treated for spasticity and other conditions.